 The early stages of dementia appear as subtle changes that may only be noticeable to a trained professional or a close family member or friend.
 People in the early stages of MCI will often compensate for their memory problems with strategies like making lists, keeping notes, and relying more often on a calendar.

 Several studies have shown that memory complaints in the elderly are associated with a higher‐than‐average risk of developing dementia in the future.
 Approximately 60% of people who meet formal criteria for MCI (i.e., memory complaint plus evidence of memory impairment on memory tests) develop Alzheimer’s disease within five years.
 However, it is also clear that some patients with MCI will never develop dementia.

 Several studies have suggested that results of certain imaging procedures like MRIs and PET scans can help to determine an individual’s risk for developing dementia in the future.
 Researchers are now focusing their efforts on characterizing the stage of the Alzheimer’s disease spectrum that precedes MCI.

 Researchers at Brigham and Women's Hospital and Massachusetts General Hospital are actively seeking participants showing symptoms of MCI to participate in several studies to help them better understand the causes of MCI.
 There are also studies for older individuals with even milder memory changes that use brain scans to try to predict who may develop more severe problems and progress towards Alzheimer’s dementia.
 There are also ongoing clinical trials of medications aimed at decreasing Alzheimer’s pathology in the brain.
 With better knowledge of the earliest stages of MCI, researchers may be able to test potential treatments at earlier stages, when they may have the greatest promise for slowing down progression of this devastating disease.
-To learn more these studies, please see the study pages listed below.
+To learn more these studies, please see our Clinical Trials page.